riunixnix/shorturl/README.md

 # Shorturl
 Simple Restful API for convert website url become shorter.
+The Aplication use port 9090 to access it.

 # Language
 Go ( Go Language ), MySql, Fabric